Administrative Law (3 hrs.)

 Property (4 hrs.)

 This is the basic course in property.
 It considers such topics as the nature of “property,” property “interests,” and property as an institution in contemporary society; problems in possession; the historical development of land law and its manifestation in the law of landlord and tenant; and conveyancing.
-Prof. Colinvaux, Prof. Silecchia.
+Prof. Colinvaux, Prof. Silecchia, Prof. Squitieri.
 [Catalog 132, 195]

 Public Health Law - AW

 This course studies the theories and the widening applications of, and challenges to, public health law.
 The dynamics of federal-state relations, vis-a-vis issues of emergency preparedness and surveillance, terrorism, pandemics and disasters, infectious disease prevention and control are examined.
 As well, the foundations of public health intervention and enforcement, together with the scope of tort law and tort liability, are also examined in depth.
-The present coronavirus pandemic will be considered as a case study throughtout the course.
-The course grade will be determined from the submission of a research paper (from ten to fifteen pages in length).
-If a choice is made to have the research paper count as a qualifying course paper to fulfill one half of the upper-level writing requirement, then the paper length will be at least twenty-five pages.
+The present coronavirus pandemic will be considered as a case study throughout the course.
+In lieu of completing a research paper (from ten to fifteen pages in length), students may elect to take an end-of-the-semester exam.
+If a student chooses the research paper option, he or she may choose to have the research paper count as a qualifying course paper to fulfill one half of the upper-level writing requirement.
+In this case, the paper length will be at least twenty-five pages.
 Prof. Smith.
 [Catalog 794]

 Public International Law (2 or 3 hrs.)